Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 The SCOPE II trial, which is a randomized, head-to-head trial against the Evolut R or PRO platform is also doing well, and we expect that to complete enrollment in the middle of the year.

-As well as that, Mike just mentioned there was a nice publication in JACC: Interventions (sic) [Cardiovascular Interventions] (43:59), yesterday.
+As well as that, Mike just mentioned there was a nice publication in JACC: Interventions (sic) [JACC: Cardiovascular Interventions], yesterday.
 Three German centers comparing head-to-head – non-randomized data, though – ACURATE versus S3, showing equivalent efficacy and safety with a significantly lower rate of pacemakers for ACURATE and overall excellent results.
 Of course, this is not randomized data, but it bodes very well to the results of the forthcoming SCOPE I trial and, more importantly, the planned U.S. IDE ACURATE trial in full – for all classes, the extreme high and intermediate risk, which is planned for the second half of next year.
 So, these data published yesterday certainly give us great insight into the likely – or potentially likely outcomes for both SCOPE I and the U.S. IDE trial.

 Frederick Wise - Stifel, Nicolaus & Co., Inc.